bartoszmodelski/ocaml-preemption-attempts/README.md

 * Call back into ocaml from the last thing in ocaml gc call

 * Start a new task from signal handler allocated on a custom stack.
 Still the issue of entering mid gc, etc.

+# Other things here

+* Bindings for sending signals to threads (rather than processes) mimicking the way Go does that.